bevyengine/bevy-website/content/learn/book/ecs/entities-components/_index.md

 struct CombatBundle {
 	// Each field of this bundle corresponds to a type of component
 	// that will be inserted into the final entity
+	// The field names are only used when instantiating the bundle;
-	// The field names don't matter: only the types are retained in our ECS storage
+    // only the types are retained in our ECS storage
     life: Life,
     attack: Attack,
     defense: Defense,